JeanBonheur01/PowerBI_Health_Care_P1/README.md

 - Step2: Data Collection
-        Load data into Power BI, the inpatient´s and outpatients´s data are stored as xlsx files in respectives folders.
+        Load data into Power BI, the inpatient´s and outpatients´s data are stored as xlsx files representing each year in respectives folders.
         The speciality group dataset is stored as CSV file.
 The first two large              datasets have been uploaded as Folders in Power BI while the last one has            been uploaded as a CSV file.

 - Step3: Transformation & Modeling
 - Step4: Data Visualisation Blueprint